ce7er2s/proxy-box/README.md

 Can do shit in real-life testing:

 - curl works fine
-- web extension Smart Proxy (mostly)
+- web extension Smart Proxy
 - ssh with ProxyCommand and netcat